Tiny hawk

-The tiny hawk (Microspizias superciliosus) is a small diurnal bird of prey found in or near forests, primarily humid, throughout much of the Neotropics.
+The tiny hawk (Microspizias superciliosus) is a small diurnal bird of prey found primarily around humid forests of the Neotropics.
 It is primarily a bird-eater, and is known to prey on hummingbirds.

 Taxonomy

 The tiny hawk was formally described by the Swedish naturalist Carl Linnaeus in 1766 in the twelfth edition of his Systema Naturae under the binomial name Falco superciliosus.
 Linnaeus specified the locality as Suriname.
 The specific epithet superciliosus is Latin meaning "eye-browed".